supcik/academic-www/content/docs/contribute.md

 draft = false
 title = "Feedback & Contributing"
 math = true

+toc = true  # Show table of contents? true/false
+type = "docs"  # Do not modify.
 +++

 Please use the [issue tracker](https://github.com/gcushen/hugo-academic/issues) to report bugs or submit feature requests.
 Alternatively, feel free to modify the code and submit a pull request on Github.